-- 5.1 Cwm Taf completed its self assessment in January 2015 as required and this helped determine our position in relation to the requirements of the Act that will come into force on the 1st April 2016. - 5.2 The self assessment is intended to be an iterative process as the Regulations and Codes of practice that underpin the Act will not be formally available until Autumn of 2015.
-The first iteration of the Cwm Taf self assessment that was submitted to Welsh Government on the 30th January, therefore, only considered the duties in the Act itself as laid before the Welsh Assembly in May 2014 and as set out in the self assessment tool. - 5.3 Cwm Taf took a bottom up approach to the self assessment and the heads of service for both adult and the children's services in each Local Authority, through workshops with their senior management teams and their Local Health Board colleagues, considered their position with regards to the listed requirements. - 5.4 The outcomes from the 4 workshops were tested by an independent critical friend to ensure the approach taken and subsequent judgements were consistent and fair.
+4.1.1 Cwm Taf carried out its self assessment in January 2015.
+This helped determine our position in relation to the requirements of the Social Services and Wellbeing Act that will come into force on the 1st of April 2016.

-5.5 The assessment process identified differences across both Local Authorities and between children and adult services.
-However, whilst there were differences across the region in terms of the detail in the self assessment tool the debate and discussion within the workshops identified common themes and priorities that formed the basis for the implementation plan.
+- 4.1.2 The self assessment is intended to be an iterative process as the Regulations and Codes of practice that underpin the Act will not be formally available until Autumn of 2015.
+The first iteration of the Cwm Taf self assessment that was submitted to Welsh Government on the 30th of January therefore only considered the duties in the Act itself as laid before the Welsh Assembly in May 2014 and as set out in the self assessment tool. - 4.1.3 Cwm Taf took a bottom up approach to the self assessment and the heads of service for both adult and the children's services in each Local Authority, through workshops with their senior management teams and their Local Health Board colleagues, considered their position with regards to the listed requirements. - 4.1.4 The outcomes from the four workshops were tested by an independent critical friend to ensure the approach taken and subsequent judgements were consistent and fair. - 4.1.5 The assessment process identified differences across both Local Authorities and between children and adult services and to retain the integrity of the assessment outcome the submission to Welsh Government illustrated this difference. - 4.1.6 However, whilst there were differences across the region in terms of the detail in the self assessment tool the debate and discussion within the workshops identified common themes and priorities that form the basis for the regional implementation plan. - 4.1.7 In general the self assessment identified that there was sufficient evidence across the following cross-cutting themes to consider that the region is well placed to deliver the requirements of the Act. - Quality and constancy of leadership - Maturity and developments of partnerships - Relevance and quality of systems and procedures and processes - Quality, availability and development of the workforce - Range and availability of physical and financial resources - Existence of plans and strategies which have a results and outcomes focus - Performance to date and potential to continuously improve - Robustness and relevance of governance arrangements including engagement of citizens / service users based Leadership - 4.1.8 There was a less consistent picture across the two Local Authorities when consideration was given to the strategic intentions implicit within the Social Services and Wellbeing Act.
+Of significant note was that both found insufficient evidence that they were able to mobilise a wide spectrum of proportionate community support for people to access and this strategic imperative is recognised to be the most significant challenge for the Partnership as a whole